daniel-mehta/Code-Reviewer/README.md

   - `## Suggestions`
 - 💾 Optionally saves to `.md` for sharing or documentation
 - 🔁 Modular design with selectable review modes
+- 🖥️ Web UI with Streamlit for file upload and output preview
+- 🔘 Dropdown to choose review mode (default, beginner, strict)
+- ✅ Checkbox to save markdown review

 ---